benfjohnson/developer-dot/_posts/2016-12-05-csharp-nuget-library.md

 <h3>Create a New Project</h3>

 To begin, let's create a fresh new program.
 I happen to be partial to Microsoft's C# language since I'm an old Turbo Pascal guy from way back, so I'll begin by creating a C# console application.
-In Visual Studio, I begin by selecting *New Project* and then select *Console Application*, and click *OK*.
+In Visual Studio, I begin by selecting <code class="highlight-rouge">New Project</code> and then select <code class="highlight-rouge">Console Application</code>, and click <code class="highlight-rouge">OK</code>.

 <img src="/public/images/blog/nuget-create-new-project.png" alt="Create New Project in Visual Studio" width="477" height="330" />

 Now that Visual Studio has created a blank project, our next step is to add a reference to AvaTax using the NuGet package manager.
-Use the *Tools* menu, and select *NuGet Package Manager* and the option *Manage Packages for Solution*.
+Use the <code class="highlight-rouge">Tools</code> menu, and select <code class="highlight-rouge">NuGet Package Manager</code> and the option <code class="highlight-rouge">Manage Packages for Solution</code>.
 The NuGet package manager provides a wide variety of open source code libraries you can use - and AvaTax is now available among them!
 Just type `AvaTax` into the search box and hit the enter key; you'll see the library right away:

 <img src="/public/images/blog/nuget-avatax-client-library.png" alt="AvaTax in NuGet Package Manager" width="512" height="170" />

-To add this library to your project, click on the library on the left hand side, then select the checkbox next to your project on the right hand side and click *Install*.
+To add this library to your project, click on the library on the left hand side, then select the checkbox next to your project on the right hand side and click <code class="highlight-rouge">Install</code>.

 <img src="/public/images/blog/nuget-add-library.png" alt="Adding AvaTax to your project" width="553" height="384" />

-When you click *Install*, NuGet will begin to download this client library and its dependencies.
+When you click <code class="highlight-rouge">Install</code>, NuGet will begin to download this client library and its dependencies.
 You'll get a popup indicating what other libraries it has to download in order to parse JSON-formatted data, and it will provide information about the licenses for those libraries.
 Since AvaTax uses the Newtonsoft JSON library, you will see a few licenses pop up on your screen.
 AvaTax and the AvaTax client library are published using the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache 2.0 license</a>, which should make this code usable for most commercial and open source projects.

 Now that you've successfully linked to the AvaTax client library, you can begin writing code.
 The first step is to add `using Avalara.AvaTax.RestClient;` to the top of your program to tell it that you want to begin using AvaTax.
 Next, you'll create a client like this: